 She was united in marriage with Andreas "Andrew" Walp (1807-1887), Americanized to "Walb" and sometimes misspelled "Wolb."

-They had a family of children -- Sarah Ann "Sally" Miller, Elizabeth Walb, Franklin Walb, Carolina "Caroline" Dotterer, Adam Walb, Esther F. "Hettie" Beitler, Thomas F. Walb, Lavina Fegley and William Walb.
+They produced a family of nine known children -- Sarah Ann "Sally" Miller, Elizabeth Walb, Franklin Walb, Carolina "Caroline" Dotterer, Adam Walb, Esther F. "Hettie" Beitler, Thomas F. Walb, Lavina Fegley and William Walb.

 Circa 1850, when the U.S. Census was made, the family lived in Rockland Township, Berks County, with Andrew engaged in manufacturing oil cloths.
 During the decade of the 1850s, he focused more of his time generating income as a farmer.